Minos: Exploiting Cloud Performance Variation with Function-as-a-Service Instance Selection: Introduction

+Function-as-a-Service (FaaS) offerings have gained increasing popularity in the last years due to their ease of use~\cite{Manner_2023_Review,bermbach2017book}.
+With FaaS, the cloud platform is responsible for handling most operational tasks, leaving users free to just write the code that should be executed for every incoming event, commonly referred to as functions~\cite{Schleier_2019_Berkeley,Manner_2023_Review}.
+These functions can then be triggered by events in the cloud platform (such as a document upload) or by common transport protocols such as HTTP.
+In response to incoming events, the cloud platform assigns a function instance~\cite{Brooker_2023_OnDemand}.
+If there is no idle already running instance, the platform needs to start a new instance.
+This process, called a cold start, leads to increased latency for the request as a worker node needs to load the user code and start an isolated environment to run the user code in~\cite{Manner_2018_ColdStarts}.
+Often, platforms use microVMs~\cite{Brooker_2021_microVM} or containerization technologies for this~\cite{website_gvisorGCF}.
+Users are billed based on the execution time of the invocation, with millisecond accuracy~\cite{Manner_2023_Review}.
+This makes the model cost-efficient for use cases with irregular or infrequent usage patterns, since there is no resource overhead that users need to maintain.
 As a cloud service hosted on shared infrastructure, functions suffer from performance variations between instances based on the usage patterns of the rest of the platform~\cite{bermbach2017book}.
 For example, as shown in \cref{img:overview}, the worker node that the platform selects to start the instance can have different levels of overall utilization.
 The instance on the worker node with low utilization will benefit from having to share its resources with fewer neighbors.
 Taking the CPU as example this means that it will have to perform fewer context switches and that it is more likely data can remain cached.
 These variations also concern most other cloud services.
 However, FaaS users suffer twice when the variation leads to them having to use slower resources: not only is the execution time longer, but users are also billed \emph{more} for these slower requests due to the pay-per-use model.
 In previous work~\cite{schirmer2023nightshift}, we have shown that some FaaS platforms have more than 10\% faster performance during the night, when the overall platform is under less load.
 In this work, we focus on another kind of variation: when starting multiple instances in parallel, some of these instances are going to be faster than other ones.
 Selectively only running invocations on the fast instances leads to faster \emph{and} cheaper function executions.
+To enable this, we present \name{}, a system that runs a quick benchmark during every cold start.
+If the benchmark reveals a particularly slow instance, \name{} re-queues the invocation and then terminates the function instance by crashing it.
+This leads to the platform starting a new instance that might have better performance, or scheduling the invocation on an already running instance.
+All instances that are already running must have passed the benchmark during their first request (as otherwise, they would have been shut down).
+This leads to a pool of known-good instances that outperform the average instance, which is especially useful for longer running applications that re-use these instances often.
+Our evaluation shows that this leads to a state where it is cheaper and faster for users to waste more resources of the platform.